Maediem/Plex-NFO-Updater/README.md

 - Python 3.8+
 - pip to install dependencies (script will attempt to auto-install missing third-party packages)
-- A working Plex server with a writable token (see Configuration)
+- A working Plex server with a writable token
-- For posters, it is required to have the same name as the NFO files.
+- For posters, it is required to have the same name as the NFO files
-- Running Python Script on the Plex server machine.
+- Running Python Script on the Plex server machine

 ---